 ...

-MELT is a Mandatory Entry-Level Training requirement for Class 1 commercial drivers, which is being conducted throughout Canada in a handful of jurisdictions (note that some provinces extend the MELT requirements to Class 2 licences).
-The purpose of the requirement is to ensure that applicants possess the basic knowledge and driving skills to safely operate a commercial vehicle that requires a Class 1 (Class A) or Class 2 driver's licence to operate on Canadian roads.
+MELT is a Mandatory Entry-Level Training requirement for commercial drivers, which is being conducted throughout Canada in almost all jurisdictions.
+The purpose of the requirement is to ensure that applicants possess the basic knowledge and driving skills to safely operate a commercial vehicle on Canadian roads.

 Scope

-It is expected that all Canadian jurisdictions will adopt the NSC standards as a reference.
 While the NSC standards imply a minimum, there is no constraint on jurisdictions going beyond this specification.
-Currently, the following Provincial jurisdictions have implemented MELT:
+Currently, the following Provincial jurisdictions have implemented various versions of MELT:

 - British Columbia